chandraMani123097/java-files/README.md

-# patterns  in java program such as pyramids, butterfly etc.
+# Some basic and advance patterns such as pyramids, butterfly, daimond etc and some mathematical program